Pmacdon15/todo/README.md

 # Todo

-This repository containes a simple to app that I have created in phases.
+This repository contains a simple to app that I have created in phases.
 The first two are complete and hopefully I will be able to start on the third soon.
 Phase 1 was put together fast just to get an idea how to put this project together.
 It only handles client side Functionality, no server side code or database.
 Phase 2 is a Node.js Express app, with connectivity to a Mysql database and Bootstrap css.
 Phase 3 will be building off the last phase but with users and a login.